Marcus Semien Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.4 K/9, the second-worst in MLB.
+- The pitching staff for the Athletics has a collective 7.3 K/9, the second-worst in the league.

-- The Athletics' 7.53 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (8.08).

-- Fujinami (0-3 with an 11.37 ERA and 10 strikeouts in 12 2/3 innings pitched) makes the start for the Athletics, his fourth of the season.
+- Muller (0-1) takes the mound for the Athletics in his fifth start of the season.
+He's put together a 7.23 ERA in 18 2/3 innings pitched, with 14 strikeouts.

-- His last appearance was out of the bullpen on Saturday when the right-hander threw 2/3 innings against the Texas Rangers while giving up hits.
+- The left-hander last pitched on Tuesday against the Chicago Cubs, when he went four innings, allowing six earned runs while giving up 13 hits.

-- The 29-year-old has amassed an ERA of 11.37, with 7.1 strikeouts per nine innings, in three games this season.
-Opponents have a .245 batting average against him.
+- In four games this season, the 25-year-old has amassed an ERA of 7.23, with 6.7 strikeouts per nine innings.
+Opponents are batting .346 against him.

 © 2023 Data Skrive.
 All rights reserved.